How did my professional story begin?

 How did my professional journey land for now?

 I am a trauma-informed, embodied psychotherapist and clinical supervisor (qualified at Relational Change) who practices in person near London Bridge and Haggerston Station and online.
-In addition, I am in my final year as a part-time PhD research student at the University of Roehampton and support dancers as a student counsellor at Irie!
+In addition, I have completed my PhD research at the University of Roehampton.
+I am currently on a journey of learning about the family constellation approach and supporting dancers as a student counsellor at Irie!
 Dance Theatre Company.